 |Classful routing protocol||Classless protocol, supports classful||Classless updates are sent|

-RIP v2 is known as Classless Routing Protocol because it doesn’t send information of mask in its routing update.
+RIP v2 is known as Classless Routing Protocol because it sends information of subnet mask in its routing update.

 >> Use debug command to get the details :# debug ip rip

 >> Use this command to show all routes configured in router, say for router R1 :R1# show ip route

 >> Use this command to show all protocols configured in router, say for router R1 :R1# show ip protocols